 Zoom lectures and PowerPoints are no longer the standard for online learning.
 Online courses are now available on engaging platforms with real-time activities, interactions, and feedback that mimic a classroom experience.
 You can enjoy the flexibility of asynchronous classes and coursework, which gives you autonomy and independence to live, work, and learn how you prefer.

 Even with this coveted flexibility, you will find unwavering support from Pitt Law’s faculty members and your cohort.
-Instructors check in on you throughout your courses and support your progress through each week, interacting with you via email, commenting on assignments, moderating discussion threads, and leading group and private discussions.
+Instructors check in on you throughout your courses and support your progress through each week, interacting with you via email (or phone or video chat if that suits your needs better), commenting on assignments, moderating discussion threads, and leading group and private discussions via video chat.
 You’ll know what work needs to be completed when, as course materials are organized by a weekly schedule.
 Core MSL and specialized courses are consistent in format, scope, and timing, making it easier for you to know what to expect in order to successfully navigate and balance your work, life, and education.

 Apply a Legal Lens to Your Work